 Identify an issue you care about

 Build your Girl Scout Silver Award team or decide to go solo

 Pick your Silver Award project

 Make a plan and put it into motion

 Reflect, share your story, and celebrate

 IMPORTANT: As of Oct.
-1, 2016, Girl Scouts who need to earn funds to support their their Bronze, Silver or Gold Award Projects must participate in the Fall Product and Girl Scout Cookie programs, selling the minimum number of cookies and fall product (per Volunteer Essentials) as their first money-earning activity.
+1, 2016, Girl Scouts who need to earn funds to support their Bronze, Silver or Gold Award Projects must participate in the Fall Product and Girl Scout Cookie programs, selling the minimum number of cookies and fall product (per Volunteer Essentials) as their first money-earning activity.

 ADDITIONAL COUNCIL RESOURCES

 Silver Award projects are approved by troop leaders, and we're here to help!
 Check out the list of optional resources below, or email us at email@example.com with any questions.

 - Attend a council-led Silver Award training session.
 Upcoming Sessions>>